Top Four Cyber Security Threats to Businesses

 There was a time when Phishing was just out of its infancy; however, today it has reached a level where it has become extremely hard to distinguish it from genuine communication; all because of the authenticity on the part of cyber hackers and a lack of awareness in viewers.

-Phishing is a fraudulent act in which an attacker masquerades as a reputable entity or person in order to perform some type of action to elicit sensitive information from a victim.
+Phishing is a fraudulent act in which an attacker masquerades as a reputable entity or person to perform some type of action to elicit sensitive information from a victim.
 It comes in forms like CEO fraud, smishing, clone phishing, domain spoofing, URL phishing, etc. to make the communications appear bona fide.

 It is a type of software designed to block access to a device and important files until a sum of money is paid out.
 It is similar to hi-jacking where the system will be unlocked only when the owner pays the ransom.